Owenetta: "O." kitchingorum

+A year after O. kitchingorum was named, Modesto and colleagues described Saurodektes rogersorum, a new South African owenettid from the Early Triassic, based on a fragmentary skull and postcranium.
+The authors further proposed that "O." kitchingorum should be assigned to its own distinct genus.
+A 2007 paper also supported this polyphyly.

+In 2020, Hamley and colleagues reassessed the validity of "Owenetta" kitchingorum in relation to the coeval Saurodektes.
+These authors noted that, while Modesto et al. (2003) had interpreted the two as distinct, three traits diagnostic to "O." kitchingorum can not be observed in the fragmentary S. rogersorum skull.
+Furthermore, one of the characters previously regarded as unique to "O." kitchingorum is also present in Barasaurus.
+Various traits proposed as diagnostic for S. rogersorum are also present in fossils of "O." kitchingorum.
+The authors concluded that "O." kitchingorum and S. rogersorum are effectively indistinguishable.
+Since "O." kitchingorum is significantly distinct from O. rubidgei, the type species of Owenetta, and thus not referable to this genus, the authors transferred it to the genus Saurodektes.
+However, since it is identical to S. rogersorum and "O." kitchingorum was named first (and has priority as a name over the former), the authors created the new combination Saurodektes kitchingorum for this material, then becoming the only valid species of that genus.

 Phylogenetics

 When Owenetta was first named and described, it and other procolophonians were thought to be within Cotylosauria, a group that comprised what was believed to be the most primitive of reptiles.
 Cotylosauria has since been renamed Captorhinida, which is now thought to be a paraphyletic group anapsids and anapsid relatives.
 Owenetta and other procolophonians are now known to be within the subclass Parareptilia.
 It has later been placed within the family Nyctiphruretidae, but is currently placed within the family Owenettidae, of which it is the type genus.

-The well preserved, nearly complete specimens of Owenetta can be helpful in phylogenetic analyses of procolophonians and the parareptiles, which have recently undergone many great revisions.
+The well-preserved, nearly complete specimens of Owenetta can be helpful in phylogenetic analyses of procolophonians and the parareptiles, which have recently undergone many great revisions.
 Although the postcranial skeleton is only known from immature individuals, comparisons can be made with related taxa such as Barasaurus, which is known from both immature and mature specimens, that resolve this morphology issue.
-Owenetta has been used in some phylogenetic analyses to uphold the traditional theory that the procolophonians were the ancestors of turtles, although it now seems that turtles, if not Archosauromorpha, have evolved from parieasaurids or even sauropterygians.